Motorcycle

 UK motorcycle theory test

 The UK motorcycle theory test has the same overall shape as the car test — 50 multiple-choice questions in 57 minutes (pass mark 43 out of 50) plus a 14-clip hazard perception test (pass mark 44 out of 75) — but uses a case-study structure for some of the multiple-choice questions.
 The fee is £23.
-Minimum age is 17 for a motorcycle (16 for a moped up to 50 cc).
+Minimum age is 17 for a motorcycle (16 for a moped — current category AM, speed range 25 km/h to 45 km/h; see the Category, age and licence section below).

 GOV.UK — motorcycle theory test: multiple-choice questions